TambongStercy/movie-ticket/README.md

 ## Customization & Tips

 - **Currency:** All prices are in FCFA by default.
 Change labels in PHP if needed.
-- **Seat Layouts:** Admin can define custom seat layouts per theatre (rows, seats per row, disabled seats) using JSON.
+- **Seat Layouts:** Admin can define detailed custom seat layouts per theatre using JSON, specifying rows, seats per row, and individual disabled seats.
+This dynamic layout is rendered in the user-facing seat selection interface.
 - **Email:** Uses Gmail SMTP by default.
 You can use any SMTP server by updating `.env`.
 - **Security:**
   - All forms have CSRF protection.